The Buddhist monk and make-up artist seeking LGBT+ equality in Japan

 The 31-year-old said his eventual decision to come out had been the “best weapon” to challenge homophobia, and he now hopes his autobiography will inspire more LGBT+ people in his country to openly embrace their sexual identity.

-“If you’re ashamed to show your difference, you can become vulnerable, but if you switch your attitude, your difference is your best weapon,” he told the Thomson Reuters Foundation in a video call.
+“If you’re ashamed to show your difference, you can become vulnerable, but if you switch your attitude, your difference is your best weapon,” he told the Thomson Reuters Foundation in an interview ahead of the National Coming Out Day on Oct.
+11.

+The annual awareness day started in the United States in 1988 but has since expanded to other parts of the world as a celebration of ‘coming out’, or when an LGBT+ person openly discloses their sexual orientation or gender identities.

 “When I was hiding my sexuality, people made fun of me.
 After I came out, I realised that there were so many cultures that celebrate LGBT+ communities.
 There’s nothing wrong with it,” he said, wearing a Buddhist robe.